pandaroux007/RepulsBot/CONTRIBUTING.md

 uv main.py
 ```

+## Endpoint Test
+Create a new local environment in Mockoon, then configure a new HTTP route, set the method to POST, and configure the route to the one you defined in the `.env`.
+Finally, launch the environment.

 ## 🪲 Report a problem/suggest an idea
 Open an issue specifying:
 1. Expected vs. Observed Bot Behavior